ABartzGit/angelabartz/README.md

 technology actually works, test it myself, and turn that knowledge into documentation that helps users succeed.

+In my free time, I have a habit of turning hobbies into small technical projects, including a lightweight CMS for my [book group](https://sjvkirkland.github.io/womens-book-group/) and a website for my [D&D campaign](https://abartzgit.github.io/ravenlost/).

+I'm naturally curious and usually have a project underway, whether I'm learning a new tool, experimenting with a website, or figuring out how something works.

 ## Portfolio

 My [technical writing portfolio](https://abartzgit.github.io/angelabartz/)